 When, and How Much

 The Winter Festival of Lights is impossible to miss, and when you stay in Niagara Falls’ tourist district you’ll be minutes from the fairyland’s main thoroughfare.
-This year the festival is in operation from November 15 to January 12, so you still have plenty of time to see the magic for yourself.
+The festival runs from November to January, giving you plenty of time to experience everything that it offers.

 In order to make the festival available to one and all, Ontario Power Generation does not charge an entry fee to parties of any size or age, but they do encourage donations: between $5 and $10 dollars per car and as little as $1 per individual bus passenger.